Annual Administration Fee Update for Chain of Custody Certification

 EQUITY

-The new fee structure is more equitable.
+The FSC fee structure is equitable.

-Estimate Your revised AAF
+Estimate Your AAF

-For certificate holders to estimate their new fee from 1 July 2022, please consult the AAF Policy.
+For certificate holders to estimate their new fee from 1 January 2024, please consult the AAF Policy.
 For a precise figure, please contact your certification body.

 Investing in Value Chains Brings New Benefits